Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Introduction

-Outside of these cases, dynamic reports may expand the set of strategies an agent can be induced to follow.
-In particular, we identify a set of parameters jointly violating these conditions for which richer contracts are necessary.
+Outside of these cases, dynamic reports may expand the set of strategies that an agent can be induced to follow.
+We identify a set of parameters jointly violating these conditions for which richer contracts are necessary (\cref{thm:dynamic optimal}).\footnote{In particular, as we describe in Section \ref{sec:dynamic_optimal}, these parameters essentially amount to a ``sufficient violation'' of the conditions of \cref{thm:perfect,thm:single_source}.}